neuralsrg/MLOps/README.md

 ## Experimental plan
 1. Measure the performance of original SasRec.
 2. Replace the loss with a sampled softmax loss and assess whether performance improves.
-3. For popularity debiasing, add the log‑q correction and evaluate the resulting performance.
+3. For popularity debiasing, add the logQ correction and evaluate the resulting performance.
-4. Switch to the modified log‑q correction and assess how it changes performance.
+4. Switch to the modified logQ correction and assess how it changes performance.

 ## Target metrics
-Since logq-correction is only applied during training and does not affect inference latency, we measure only the model quality.
+Since logQ correction is only applied during training and does not affect inference latency, we measure only the model quality.
 Following common academic evaluation practices, our target metrics are Recall@20 and NDCG@20.

 ## Environment & Data